eecs245/notes/index.md

 Here are some other resources that I've found helpful in writing these notes.
 Some of these are also linked in particular pages of the notes.

 - Gilbert Strang's [lecture videos](https://www.youtube.com/watch?v=ZK3O402wf1c&list=PL49CF3715CB9EF31D&index=1) and [textbook](https://math.mit.edu/~gs/linearalgebra/ila6/indexila6.html) on linear algebra.
-The intuition Strang provides in his lecture videos is legendary.
+The intuition Strang provides in his lecture videos is legendary, and I've studied them closely in preparing for EECS 245.
 He also has a new book titled [Linear Algebra and Learning from Data](https://math.mit.edu/~gs/learningfromdata/#lafe32) which is similar in spirit to these notes.
+We've borrowed many exercises from his book.
 - 3blue1brown's [Essence of Linear Algebra](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWD9XpO3KkyeJezhNY2NbB0LMSV&index=1) series on YouTube is a great resource for developing a visual intuition for linear algebra.

 If you have any feedback or suggestions, please don't hesitate to reach out to me at [rampure@umich.edu](mailto:rampure@umich.edu).
 (If you're a stranger on the internet who has found these notes, I'd love to hear from you too!)